Program Series I

 The NCDA International Student Work Group will share the results of a nationwide survey with employers and recruitment professionals.
 The presenters will discuss strategies to utilize career services successfully, and identify practical resources and best practices that can increase the effectiveness of career professionals working with international students.

-Elif Balin, Pennsylvania State University; Satomi Yaji Chudasama, Princeton University; Elizabeth Knapp, UNIVERSITY of HOUSTON (BAUER); Jason Radman, Colorado State University; Priyanka Raut, University of Houston; Lily Zhang, Massachusetts Institute of Technology
+Elif Balin, Pennsylvania State University; Satomi Yaji Chudasama, Princeton University; Elizabeth Knapp, University of Houston (Bauer); Jason Radman, Colorado State University; Sutha Kanagasingam, University of Nebraska-Lincoln; Darshini Render, Purdue University

 #309 Reimagining Career Counseling for African-American Male Students Using an Anti-Deficit Framework